Ariera226/Ariera226/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finishing the last semester of my Sophomore year.
+- 🔭 I’m currently working on finishing the last semester of my Senior year.
 - 🌱 I’m currently learning Programming languages like C, Python, Java and Http/CSS
 - 👯 I’m looking to collaborate on ...
 Possibly anything as long as I get good at it at some point.
 - 🤔 I’m looking for help with ...
 Pretty much anything other than Python, I'm still not used to other programming languages.